reggyshicky/reggyshicky/README.md

 Software Developer
 ------------------

-👨‍💻 Transforming ideas into elegant code | Bridging technology and economics
+👨‍💻 Transforming ideas into elegant code | Bridging Technology and Economics

 * 🌍  I'm based in Kenya
 * ✉️  You can contact me at [reginahshikanda@gmail.com](mailto:reginahshikanda@gmail.com)